1. About alendronic acid

-- constipation - eat more high-fibre foods such as fresh fruit, vegetables and cereals, and drink plenty of water.
-Try to exercise more regularly, by going for a daily walk or run for example.
-If this doesn't help, talk to your pharmacist or doctor.
-Watch this short video about how to treat constipation.
+- constipation – eat more high-fibre foods such as fresh fruit, vegetables and cereals, and drink plenty of water.
+Try to increase your level of exercise if you can, by going for a daily walk or run.
+If this does not help, talk to your pharmacist or doctor.
+This short video explains more about how to treat constipation.

-- diarrhoea- drink plenty of water, taking frequent small sips.
+- diarrhoea – drink plenty of water.
 Speak to a pharmacist if you have signs of dehydration, such as peeing less than usual or having dark, strong-smelling pee.
 Do not take any medicines to treat diarrhoea without speaking to a pharmacist or doctor.

-- feeling dizzy - stop what you're doing, and sit or lie down until you feel better.
-Do not drive or use tools or machinery until your dizziness passes.
+- feeling dizzy – stop what you're doing, and sit or lie down until you feel better.
+Do not drive or use tools or machinery until your dizziness has gone.

-- headaches, muscle or joint pain - make sure you rest and drink plenty of fluids.
-Do not drink too much alcohol.
-Ask your pharmacist to recommend a painkiller.
-Talk to your doctor if the pain lasts longer than a week or is severe.
+- headaches, muscle or joint pain – make sure you rest and drink plenty of fluids.
+Try not to drink too much alcohol.
+Ask your pharmacist to recommend a painkiller, and talk to your doctor if the pain lasts longer than a week or is severe.

-- swollen joints, hands or legs - try to rest.
-Avoid standing for long periods if you have swollen legs.
-For swollen ankles, put your feet on a stool or cushion to raise your legs when you're sitting.
+- swollen joints, hands or legs – try to rest.
+Avoid standing for long periods if you have swollen legs, and put your feet on a stool or cushion to raise your legs when you're sitting.
 Talk to your doctor if the swelling is severe or lasts longer than a week.

-- indigestion, bloating or wind - make sure you follow the directions for taking alendronic acid carefully and remain upright for at least 30 minutes after taking it.
-It might help to eat smaller and more frequent meals, eat and drink slowly, and exercise regularly.
+- indigestion, bloating or wind – make sure you follow the directions for taking alendronic acid carefully and remain upright for at least 30 minutes after taking it.
+It might help to eat smaller meals more often.
+You could also try eating and drinking more slowly, and increase your level of exercise if you can.
 If the symptoms get worse, contact your doctor straight away.

-- feeling sleepy or tired - do not drive, or use tools or machinery, if you're feeling tired.
-Do not drink any alcohol, as this will make you feel more tired.
+- feeling sleepy or tired – do not drive, cycle or use tools or machinery, if you're feeling tired.
+Try not to drink any alcohol, as this will make you feel more tired.

-- hair loss - thinning hair or mild hair loss isn't usually anything to worry about.
+- hair loss – thinning hair or mild hair loss in itself can be stressful but it is not usually a sign of anything to worry about.
 Talk to your pharmacist or doctor if you're concerned.
 Some hair loss treatments are available.

 7. Pregnancy and breastfeeding

-Alendronic acid isn't usually recommended during pregnancy.
-This is because there hasn't been enough research into its safety.
+Alendronic acid is not recommended during pregnancy.
+This is because there has not been enough research into its safety.

 Alendronic acid and breastfeeding

-Although it's generally safe to take this medicine while breastfeeding, it may not be suitable in some cases.
+It's generally OK to take alendronic acid while breastfeeding.
+This is because we only expect very small amounts to pass into breast milk.
+It may not be suitable in a very small number of cases.
 Check with your doctor about what's best for you and your baby.